State College, PA - Centre County Adds 3 New COVID-19 Cases -

 Centre County Adds 3 New COVID-19 Cases

-Since the first was reported on March 20, the county has had a total of 227 cases, including 47 in the past two weeks.
-A total of 4,789 patients have tested negative for the virus.
+Statewide, the health department reported 719 new cases, increasing Pennsylvania's total to 92,867.
+Among the state's new cases on Thursday, 158 are in Allegheny County and 161 are in Philadelphia.

-Statewide, the health department reported 479 new positives on Sunday, increasing Pennsylvania's total to 89,854.
-A total of 725,448 patients have tested negative, an increase of 9,398 since Saturday.
+A total of 787,156 patients in Pennsylvania have tested negative, an increase of 12,778 since Wednesday.
+Over the past 14 days, 121,032 COVID-19 tests have been administered with 5,625 positive test results, according to the health department.

-An estimated 78 percent of patients — about 70,086 — have recovered, according to a DOH calculation.
+An estimated 77 percent of COVID-19 patients in Pennsylvania — about 71,508 — have recovered, according to a DOH calculation.

-Pennsylvania has had 6,753 deaths attributed to the virus, including four reported by the health department on Sunday.
+The health department also reported 36 new deaths attributed to the virus statewide, bringing Pennsylvania's total to 6,848.
+For Centre County, the health department has reported a total of eight COVID-19 deaths, the most recent on July 5.
+The Centre County Coroner's Office has only confirmed six, the most recent of those on May 27.
+Because the health department lists deaths by county of residency, it's possible a county resident died in another part of the state.

-Centre County's confirmed cases by zip code are [new cases since Saturday in brackets]:
+Centre County's confirmed cases by zip code are [new case since Wednesday in brackets]:

 *Note: Numbers do not include probable cases.
 Specific numbers for zip codes with 1-4 cases are redacted by the health department.